Amira-Dgham/publisher-app/README.md

 - Initialize the database
 - Start the Spring Boot backend
 - Launch the Angular frontend
-- Setup the E2E testing environment
+- Prepare the UI and API automation environments

 ### Individual Component Setup